Road trip on the historical Orkney Islands

 I managed to do the Western side of the mainland in one day and finished with an evening looking at the sunset over the islands before heading back to Stromness for fish and chips.
 The second day I checked out the Eastern side of the mainland and headed south to the small islands and South Ronaldsay.
 My recommendation is (especially if staying in Stromness or Kirkwall) is to do the long drive to the southern tip of South Ronaldsay island and backtrack to all the sites that way.

-Another amazing place to check out is the Tomb of Eagles which is a Neolithic (again) chambered tomb which is located on a cliff edge.
+Another amazing place to check out in the Orkney Islands is the Tomb of Eagles which is a Neolithic (again) chambered tomb which is located on a cliff edge.
 Inside this tomb there were 16,000 human bones found and about 725 from birds.
 Most of the birds bones found belonged to the white-tailed sea eagle and there were up to twenty different types of these.
 The tomb entrance is through a narrow small tunnel where visitors have to lay themselves on a trolley and pull on the rope to get inside.
 Around the tomb the scenery is quite spectacular with the rugged coastline, sharp drop of the cliffs and the rolling fields on top.
 This area is ideal for hiking and birdwatching.

 Heading back towards Kirkwall on the small island of Lamb Holm, there is the Italian Chapel to check out.
-This Catholic place of worship was built in the Second World War by Italian prisoners of war who got caught by the British and were sent to the Orkney’s (Unlucky buggers).
+This Catholic place of worship was built in the Second World War by Italian prisoners of war who got caught by the British and were sent to the Orkney Islands (Unlucky buggers).
 Not only they built this chapel but they also built the nearby Churchill Barriers which were part of the navy defensive system but are now used as road bridges to get across from one island to the other.
 Walking around this area is so peaceful, staring out to sea and not a soul in sight.

 Entering Kirkwall from the south the first place to check out has to be Highland Park distillery which is a great place to do a tour.
 The company is known for making one of the best spirits in the world, the single malt Scottish whisky.
 Now I am not a huge whisky fan but I did learn a lot about how they make it up here and managed to try some and nearly burnt my throat.

-In the centre of the capital of the Orkney’s, the city is actually quite small.
+In the centre of the capital of the Orkney Islands, the city is actually quite small.
 A good shopping street, a nice harbour to look at and see all the pretty boats but the highlight has to be the huge St Magnus Cathedral which dominates Kirkwall skyline.
 With its Romanesque architecture, the cathedral is the most northerly in the United Kingdom and is the only cathedral not owned by the Church of England but by the Burgh of Kirkwall (something to do with the Royal Family and started with King James III of Scotland when Orkney buggered off out of the Scottish Crown in the 15th century.
 The locals up here must of hated Scotland at the time but they now very happy to be part of the same union again.

 Also because of the bad days the cathedral has a dungeon but I don’t think it was used in the end because nothing happened.
 Apart from that, bugger all happens here and finding a car parking space can be very hard (but when I was here I did pay about 30p an hour which is nearly £2 cheaper than most towns in England and £17 pound cheaper than London!).